Benemerito De Las Americas

 La Preparatoria Benemérito de las Américas, officially named El Centro Escolar Benemérito de las Américas (CEBA) was a private high school operated by the Church of Jesus Christ of Latter-day Saints (LDS Church) in Mexico City.
 At the end of the 2012–13 school year, the LDS Church converted the school to a Missionary Training Center (MTC).

 History

-The first movement to organize the system of schools in Mexico was initiated by Claudio Bowsan, president of the LDS Church's Mexican Mission.
+The first movement to organize the system of schools in Mexico was initiated by Claudio Bowman, president of the LDS Church's Mexican Mission.
 He bought land in Churubusco to construct a school and organized a committee to establish schools in Mexico.
-This committee, composed of Marion G. Romney, Joseph T. Bentley, and Bowsan, with the help of the church's First Presidency, decided to establish schools in Mexico.
+This committee, composed of Marion G. Romney, Joseph T. Bentley, and Bowman, with the help of the church's First Presidency, decided to establish schools in Mexico.

 When the CEBA was founded it had 125 students and consisted in primary, secondary, and preparatory schools.
 It eventually increased as a preparatory school, accommodating day students as well and boarding students.
 At its peak, there were more than 2,100 students.
 It was closed at the end of the 2012-2013 school year.

 The CEBA was founded in 1964 by Albert Kenyon Wagner and his wife, Leona Farnsworth Romney, who were the directors until 1975.